jhnbyrn/951-KLR-PAGES/klr_pi_boost_control_code.md

 # KLR boost control PI routine (E82)

 This is the routine responsible for calculating the __P__ and __I__ terms for the boost contol logic, and also collecting those along with the __D__ term into one output at the end.
-This D term is used as a spoolup assist and is calculated [in the routine at E30](klr_derivative_boost_control_code.md)
+This D term is used as a spoolup assist and is calculated [in the routine at E30](klr_derivative_boost_control_code.md).

 There are actually *two* integral terms here, the "main" one in 61h, and a kind of trim term in 67h.
-Here, 67h is only moved when 60h is saturated to one of its rails.
+Here, 67h is only afjusted when 60h is saturated to one of its rails.
 But 67h is not added to the final correction here; instead it's added separately in the [cycling valve routine](klr_cv_boost_control_code.md).

-The principal values this routines works with are
+The principal variables that this routines works with are

 Location | Purpose
 --------|--------